ExpeditionExploration/mission-control/README.md

 Note: Nix is a package manager, while NixOS is a Linux distro using it.
 Just to
       avoid confusion.
 It is also possible to install as a non-root user.

+Note: Please use real host device ip instead of vscode port forwards for
+        WebRTC to work.